Magazine

 A low fico score means that you have bad credit.
 Credit scores range from 350-850.
 If you are closer to 850, your score is good.
 For home buyers with a bad history, it means that their credit score is somewhere below 700.

 You will, however, have fewer options in getting a mortgage if your credit score is in the 620-640.
-This is mostly the case because the moneylenders are also investors.
-The chances of a borrower with a bad credit to default on commercial hard money loans are statistically higher, and in this case, the note holder will have to sell the assets to get his money back.
+This is primarily the case because the moneylenders are also investors.
+The chances of a borrower with bad credit defaulting on commercial hard money loans are statistically higher, and in this case, the note holder will have to sell the assets to get his money back.

 You can get your credit score for free by contacting your credit card company.
-To get a better choice for lenders to offer you a loan, you will have to maintain a credit score of above 680.
-However, you can still qualify for a commercial hard money loan such as the Federal Housing Administration (FHA) loan with a credit score of 620 but you will have to put down at least 10%.
-You should have a credit of above 640 to get the best rates and low money down the deal with the Federal Housing Administration (FHA) program.
+To get a better choice for lenders to offer you a loan, you must maintain a credit score above 680.
+However, you can still qualify for a commercial hard money loan such as the Federal Housing Administration (FHA) loan with a credit score of 620, but you will have to put down at least 10%.
+A credit of above 640 would be best to get the best rates and low money down the deal with the Federal Housing Administration (FHA) program.

 Unstable income

-When lenders look at your loan application, they take into account your ability to pay your current expenses on time every month.
-They also check to make sure that you are employed and have a steady income for the last two years.
+When lenders look at your loan application, they consider your ability to pay your current expenses on time every month.
+They also check to ensure you are employed and have a steady income for the last two years.
 A job loss in the recent past may affect your ability to pay your bills, and it could have a lower credit score.
 Your ability to pay the loan is dictated by your ability to pay bills on time every month.

 Maintaining a steady income and you will easily find lenders willing to offer you a mortgage.
 You can also present a letter from your new employer outlining your current and future compensation.
 This letter will then be verified with your human resource department.